 Both the DataMite and the DataMite II systems are designed to record engine RPM on channel 1.
-Figure A2.7 and A2.8 gives typical sources for Engine RPM signals for various ignition systems.
-With the Inductive Pickup options, you can record spark from a spark plug wire, with no direct electrical connection to an ignition module or coil.
+Figure A2.9 gives typical sources for Engine RPM signals for various ignition systems.
+With the Inductive Pickup options, you can record spark from a spark plug wire or sometimes (with coil on plug ignitions) with close placement to the ignition coil, with no direct electrical connection to an ignition module or coil.